For The Dehydrohalogenation E2 Reaction Draw The Zaitsev Product

 1. Base strength: Strong bases favor the E2 reaction.

 2. Substrate structure: Tertiary alkyl halides react faster than secondary alkyl halides, which react faster than primary alkyl halides.
-However, with bulky bases, primary halides can undergo E2 reactions.
+That said, with bulky bases, primary halides can undergo E2 reactions.

 3. Leaving group ability: Good leaving groups (e.g., I-, Br-, Cl-) favor the E2 reaction.